electronf99/HandleBarBluetoothMedia/README.md

 # Handle Bar Bluetooth Media Controller

 Bluetooth media control buttons for motorbike handlebars.
 This is a project that turns an esp32 into media control buttons for a motorcycle (or anything else).
-It is paired with your pone or gps or what ever and it sends media control keys.
+It is paired with your phone or gps or what ever and it sends media control keys.

 <img width="250" height="300" alt="20260922_141244(0)" src="https://github.com/user-attachments/assets/e4c3eeed-cbf1-4876-b7b5-1d02047e149c" />